icornelius/icornelius.github.io/_pages/about.md

 Other recent publications and work in progress group into three general areas.
 The first of these continues the pursuits laid out in my book -- study of the language, form, and textual transmission of medieval English poetry.
 Work in this area includes
-[an article](https://academic.oup.com/res/article-abstract/70/293/14/5232559) on the text and form of the *Lay Folks' Catechism* (2019);
+[an article](https://academic.oup.com/res/article-abstract/70/293/14/5232559) (2019) on the text and form of the *Lay Folks' Catechism*;
-[a review article](https://www.brepolsonline.net/doi/10.1484/J.YLS.5.116161) on a new edition of the archetype of *Piers Plowman* B (2018); and articles at various stages of development on the language and meter of some Middle English lyrics; the prosody of mixed-language lines in *Piers Plowman*; and textual variation in the manuscripts of the short Middle English poem *The ABC of Aristotle*.
+[a review article](https://www.brepolsonline.net/doi/10.1484/J.YLS.5.116161) (2018) on a new edition of the archetype of *Piers Plowman* B; and articles at various stages of development on the language and meter of some Middle English lyrics; the prosody of mixed-language lines in *Piers Plowman*; and textual variation in the manuscripts of the short Middle English poem *The ABC of Aristotle*.
-A short essay on 'Versification' in the Modern Language Association's [*Approaches to teaching Langland's 'Piers Plowman'*](https://www.mla.org/Publications/Bookstore/Approaches-to-Teaching-World-Literature/Approaches-to-Teaching-Langland-s-Piers-Plowman) (2018) will be joined by a companion piece on teaching Old English meter.
+A short essay on 'Versification' in [*Approaches to Teaching Langland's 'Piers Plowman'*](https://www.mla.org/Publications/Bookstore/Approaches-to-Teaching-World-Literature/Approaches-to-Teaching-Langland-s-Piers-Plowman) (2018) will be joined by a companion piece on teaching Old English meter.

 An editorial project also belongs in the first research cluster: